HuppiFluppi/survey-tool/README.md

 ## Tech stack
 - Kotlin: 2.2 / JVM 21
 - Build system: Gradle (Kotlin DSL)
-- UI: Jetpack Compose (Android) or Compose Multiplatform (depending on target)
+- UI: Jetpack Compose (Android) or Compose Multiplatform

 ## Quick Start

 Steps to use:

 1) Define a survey configuration
-- Check the [template](template.yaml) for a sample configuration
+- Check the [template](template.yaml) for a documented configuration
+- Check the [examples folder](examples) for different kind of survey and quiz configurations
 - Add questions to your like
 - Configure settings as needed